leckylao/Simple-Rails-AJAX-CRUD/README.md

 Todo
 ----

-* Try to integrate with Turbolinks/PJAX in order to minimise server controller code changes.
+* Try to integrate with Turbolinks/PJAX in order to minimise controller code changes.

 License
 -------